gehel/jmx-rmi-agent/README.md

 Configuration
 -------------

-To load the agent, use the standard syntax : add the following to your command
+To load the agent, use the standard syntax, add the following to your command
 line:

     -javaagent:</path/to/jmx-rmi-agent.jar>